-8.3.1.2 In Way of Lower End of Corrugated Bulkhead
+8.3.1.2 In way of Lower End of Vertically Corrugated Bulkheads

-1 In applying 8.3.3.1-2, Part 1, plating and primary supporting members around the lower end of corrugated bulkhead are to be modelled by shell elements with the mesh-sized of $100 \text{ mm} \times 100 \text{ mm}$ or less.
+1 In applying 8.3.3.1-2, Part 1, plating and primary supporting members around the lower end of vertically corrugated bulkheads are to be modelled by shell elements with a mesh size of $100 \text{ } mm \times 100 \text{ } mm$ or less.

-2 In applying -1 above, members for reinforcement directly under corrugated bulkheads across the inner bottom plating are to be appropriately modelled.
+2 In applying -1 above, members for reinforcements directly under vertically corrugated bulkheads across the inner bottom plating are to be appropriately modelled.
 Shell elements are to be used for modelling if necessary.